risingwavelabs/rfcs/rfcs/0009-batch-query-resource-management.md

 ## Unresolved questions

 Why we need to collect batch tasks memory usage rather using process memory usage directly, since according to current streaming memory management design, we may starving batch tasks.
+Also this makes thing unpredictable and diffcult to explain to users.

 ## Alternatives